kyleoneill/EducationalMarkdowns/eve-online/exploration.md

 in the local chat has a red box next to their name then they are in a corporation we have identified as an enemy and are likely pirates, you should hide or leave immediately.

+#### Wormholes Vs. Low Sec
+Wormholes do not have a populated local chat.
+This means that somebody else can be in a wormhole with you and they _will not_ appear on the local chat unless they type in it.
+Because of this, you must constantly be using your d-scan in a wormhole to check for enemy players.
+Do not speak in local chat, as it will alert other players in the wormhole of your presence.

 ### D-Scan
 The directional scanner is your best friend while exploring.
 The "V" key is the shortcut to d-scan, and you should be hitting it every 1-2 seconds if you are in low/null sec with strangers in local chat and every time you are in wormhole space.
 When searching for threats, make sure the d-scanner is set to the